viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 ## Hardware list

 * <a href="https://a.co/d/bxEdcAT" target="_blank">Raspberry Pi with microSD card</a>, with [`viam-server` installed](/installation/prepare/rpi-setup/).
-* [Viam rover](https://www.viam.com/resources/rover) (Note: this tutorial can also be adapted to work with any other configured rover that has a webcam and a microphone)
+* [Viam rover](https://www.viam.com/resources/rover) (note: this tutorial can also be adapted to work with any other configured rover that has a webcam and a microphone)
 * [270 degree servo](https://www.amazon.com/ANNIMOS-Digital-Waterproof-DS3218MG-Control/dp/B076CNKQX4/)
 * [USB powered speaker](https://www.amazon.com/Bluetooth-Portable-Wireless-Speakers-Playtime/dp/B07PLFCP3W/)
 * A servo mounting bracket - [3D printed](https://www.thingiverse.com/thing:3995995) or [purchased](https://www.amazon.com/Bolsen-Servos-Bracket-Sensor-Compatible/dp/B07HQB95VY/)